iotexproject/iips/iip-28.md

 ```

 ### Ownership Transfer Transaction
-We also have introduced a new type of transaction that allows node owners to transfer ownership through this transaction.
+We also introduce a new type of transaction that allows node owners to transfer ownership through this transaction.
 ```
 type transferOwner struct {
     NewOwner address.Address // the new owner address